ORTools4MTEX/ORTools/README.md

 The advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/ORTools4MTEX/ORTools#example-scripts) that showcase how the functions work and what their output comprises.

 To help maintain the **ORTools** library, please report any bugs you encounter in the [discussions board](https://github.com/ORTools4MTEX/ORTools/discussions).
-If you would like to contribute additional functionalities or wish to suggest new features that help improve it, please contact us.
+If you would like to contribute additional functionalities or wish to suggest new features that help improve it, please [submit an issue](https://github.com/ORTools4MTEX/ORTools/issues) or [open a discussion](https://github.com/ORTools4MTEX/ORTools/discussions).

 [![ORTools - Short video introduction](http://img.youtube.com/vi/inkR6LBzFeQ/0.jpg)](http://www.youtube.com/watch?v=inkR6LBzFeQ "Video Title")